What is RadSec? Configuring RadSec (RADIUS Over TLS)

-We’ll explain what RadSec is and how it works, followed by a breakdown of the differences between RadSec and RADIUS, the benefits of RadSec, configuration options, and more.
+We’ll explain what RadSec is and how it works, and we’ll a breakdown of the differences between RadSec and RADIUS, the benefits of RadSec, configuration options, and more.

-RadSec, defined in RFC 6614, encapsulates standard RADIUS packets within a TLS session over TCP while preserving existing RADIUS packet structure and AAA semantics.
-With RadSec in place, RADIUS traffic can traverse untrusted networks with transport-layer encryption and mutual peer authentication provided by TLS.
+RadSec, defined in RFC 6614, is a secure transport method for RADIUS that encapsulates standard RADIUS packets within a TLS session over TCP.
+It preserves existing RADIUS packet structure and AAA (authentication, authorization, and accounting) semantics while adding transport-layer encryption and mutual certificate-based authentication.

 Enabling RADIUS communication over TLS increases the level of security for authentication carried out across the cloud network.
 When configured, this feature ensures that the RadSec protocol is used to safely transmit the authentication and accounting data between the Instant AP and the RadSec server.